Courdimanche-sur-Essonne

-Courdimanche-sur-Essonne (/fr/, literally Courdimanche on Essonne) is a commune in the Essonne department in Île-de-France in northern France.
+Courdimanche-sur-Essonne (/fr/; 'Courdimanche-on-Essonne') is a commune in the Essonne department in Île-de-France in northern France.

 Inhabitants of Courdimanche-sur-Essonne are known as Courdimanchois.

 Geography

 Climate

 Courdimanche-sur-Essonne has an oceanic climate (Köppen climate classification Cfb).
 The average annual temperature in Courdimanche-sur-Essonne is 11.6 C. The average annual rainfall is 594.8 mm with May as the wettest month.
 The temperatures are highest on average in July, at around 19.8 C, and lowest in January, at around 4.3 C. The highest temperature ever recorded in Courdimanche-sur-Essonne was 42.1 C on 25 July 2019; the coldest temperature ever recorded was -14.6 C on 8 January 2010.